SOFENGG-T1AY1617/S17-Team-Patrick/README.md

 # S17-Team-Patrick

 This online application is for requesting of documents online in De La Salle University-Manila.
+Open index.html to start.